vibes/vibes-react-native-expo/README.md

 ### Basic Setup and Initialization

-**Important:** You should **not** call `registerDevice()` and then immediately call `registerPush()` without waiting for confirmation that the device registration is complete.
-The promise returned by `registerDevice()` only means the native registration function was called, not that the device is actually registered.
-You should wait for a confirmation event or callback (such as `didRegisterDevice` or `didRegisterPush`) before proceeding to the next step.
+**Important:** The `registerDevice()` and `registerPush()` functions return Promises that resolve when the registration is complete.
+You should await these promises before proceeding to the next step.
+The SDK handles the asynchronous nature of device and push registration internally.

 A correct implementation should be based on events/callbacks.
 For example: